yuvalmGS/gigaspaces-wiki-jekyll/xap97net/net-tutorial-part5.markdown

 {%endhighlight%}

 {% note %}
-Deploying with the commandline options will override the sla definitions
+Deploying with the command line options will override the sla definitions
 {%endnote%}

 {%learn%}{%latestjavaurl%}/deploy-command-line-interface.html{%endlearn%}